What Is the Story Arts Challenge?

 More About the Curriculum

 To access this learning experience, you can log onto this Story Arts platform to read the teacher guidance and watch the videos.
 The curriculum includes flexible modules that are laid out in 4 45 minute lessons to use in your classroom.
 This curriculum can be accessed and viewed at any time.
-And once you’re done with the lessons, we encourage you to share with us your students' work to potentially be showcased by Story Arts.

 Plot- specifically focusing on conflict and resolution